graphprotocol/codex/5-repositories-and-documentation/official-documentation/explorer.md

 ## Participants

 Within this tab, you’ll get a bird’s eye view of all the people that are participating in the network activities, such as Indexers, Delegators, and Curators.
-Below, we’ll go into an in depth review of what each tab means for you.
+Below, we’ll go into an in-depth review of what each tab means for you.

 ### 1. Indexers